 Our VAT experts are happy to help you.
 Book a free consultation today!

-However, since this would involve a lot of work, there is an alternative: the Mini-One-Stop-Shop procedure (MOSS for short).
-With this procedure, you do not have to register individually in each country, but have a central contact in your country of origin, where your Europe-wide sales tax issues converge.
+However, since this would involve a lot of work, there is an alternative: the One-Stop-Shop procedure (OSS for short).
+With this procedure, you do not have to register individually in each country, but have a central contact in your country of origin.
+However, the 10,000€ threshold is not applicable.
+Each distance sale is taxed at country-specific VAT rates.
+All VAT is then paid in the country of registration, the home country.
+This tax office then distributes the VAT to the countries the sales were conducted in.
 This procedure is voluntary, but is generally recommended due to the significantly reduced effort.

 Which VAT thresholds are there in Europe?